sadoe3/sadoe3.github.io/_posts/Fundamentals/Socket Programming/2024-11-12-socket-chapter5.md

 - the point is that these functions should be executed in a proper **order**

 ### `getaddrinfo()`
+You can obtain the **network addresses** through a **protocol-independent** way, simplifying the process of supporting both IPv4 and IPv6 addresses, as well as dealing with DNS resolution
 ```c++
 int getaddrinfo(const char *node,               // e.g. "www.example.com" or IP
                 const char *service,            // e.g. "http" or port number ("80")